High-quality and professional language school

 All group classes follow Lingoda’s lesson plans and curriculum.
 Language teaching experts developed the curriculum to focus on the most important useful topics, and they did an excellent job.
 Also, as of September 2021, Lingoda has updated its lessons to include new content and encourage more interaction during lessons.

 Each lesson has a slideshow presentation that the teacher guides you through, and it also has a very specific goal.
-I really like that you can choose the order you want to complete lessons in.
+I like that you can choose the order you want to complete lessons.
 You can either follow the structure Lingoda created or jump around and take the lessons that are most interesting to you.

 After you complete each lesson, Lingoda has practice materials to reinforce what you learned.
-They’re usually just quizzes to help you remember everything, so they’re not super helpful.
+They’re usually just quizzes to help you remember everything, so they’re not that helpful.
 It’s still nice to have them though.
-I hope Lingoda continues to develop more practice activities to help students practice outside of lessons.
+I hope Lingoda continues to develop more activities to help students practice outside of lessons.

 I personally think it’s a good idea to use apps like Babbel and Pimsleur to practice outside of class.
 You can also use an app like Drops to build your vocabulary quickly and use news words during your classes.

 The Lingoda curriculum followed the CEFR framework to create its levels.
-This is definitely an advantage because each level has clearly defined goals.
+This is an advantage because each level has clearly defined goals.
 Businesses, universities, and other institutions around the world also recognize these levels.
 Lingoda offers the following levels for each language: